Choshi Port & Hasaki Port

 Yatsu-higata (Yatsu Mudflats), Narashino City 南船橋谷津干潟

 Yatsu-higata (Yatsu Tidal Wetland) is one of the best known sites for shorebird watching in the Tokyo area.
 Many species of wader on the Japanese list have appeared here, although regular visits throughout the migration seasons are required to see the full range of species that drop by.
+One of the most common is the Grey-tailed Tattler.

 To reach Yatsu-higata take the Keiyo Line train from Tokyo station and get off at Minami-funabashi Station (30 minutes on a local train), then it is a 15-minute walk.
 Check tide times before you go (monthly tide tables are at the link at the end of this article).